cmfabes/Signal_discovery_pipeline/README.md

 # Signal Discovery Analytics Pipeline

 This repository implements a production‑ready pipeline for discovering leading operational signals from time‑series data.
-The goal is to ingest raw operational and market data (e.g. vessel port calls, queue lengths, inventories), compute robust anomaly scores, evaluate lead/lag relationships with market instruments, and produce actionable insights for executives and investors.
+The goal is to ingest raw operational and market data ( vessel port calls, queue lengths, inventories), compute anomaly scores, evaluate lead/lag relationships with market instruments, and produce actionable insights for executives and investors.

 ## Overview